modulefile - Man Page

 Shortcuts may be used to abbreviate variant specification.
 The variant_shortcut configuration option associates shortcut character to variant name.
 With a shortcut defined, variant could be specified with the <shortcut>value syntax.
 For instance if character % is set as a shortcut for variant foo, the %value syntax is equivalent to the foo=value syntax.

-Specific characters used in variant specification syntax cannot be used as part of the name of a module.
+Specific characters used in variant specification syntax cannot be used as part of the name or version of a module.
 These specific characters are +, ~, = and all characters set as variant shortcut.
-Exception is made for + character which could be set one or several consecutive times at the end of module name (e.g., name+ or name++).
+Exception is made for + and ~ characters if string that follows after does not correspond to a valid variant name (e.g., name+, name++, name/version+1).

 Dependencies Between Modulefiles